 Journal "Sindhological Studies", is doing an excellent job of research on the past of Sindh.
-Thanks to its honorary editor Mazhar Yousaf.
-But the activities of Institute of Sindhology can be projected and served through only if there are more journals on Sindh, for example:
+Thanks to its honorary editor Mazhar Yousif.
+But the activities of Institute of Sindhology can be projected and served thorough only, if there are more journals on Sindh, for example:

-- (a) Journal "Source Material on Sindh", for item 1 to 15 above.

-- (b) Journal "Sindhi Literature and Literary geared to do so.

-- (c) Journal of Sindh Epigraphy (archaeology inscriptions, ancient architecture, numismatics and anthropology).
+- a) Journal "Source Material on Sindh", for item 1 to 15 above. - b) Journal "Sindhi Literature and Literary History".
+The present Sindhi Adab can be geared to do so. - c) Journal of Sindh Epigraphy (archaeology inscriptions, ancient architecture, numismatics and anthropology).

-- (d) Journal of "Sindh Biography".
+- d) Journal "Sindh Biography".

-- (e) Journal "Sindh Historical".
+- e) Journal "Sindh Historical".

-- (f) Journal "Sindh Economics".
+- f) Journal "Sindh economics".

-- (g) Journal "Ancient Technologies"
+- g) Journal "Ancient Technologies".

-These journals will published series of articles and in a few years, enough new material will be collected for advanced research.
+These journals will published series of arcticldes and in a few years, enough new material will be collected for advanced research.

 These journals can not be a few-men show.
 Participation of outside bodies is required for example: